 - Tessera Technologies as patentee in numerous infringement cases in the Northern District of California involving patents relating to semiconductor packaging technology.

 - Warner Bros. in defending and resolving claims asserted by the heirs of J.R.R.
 Tolkien challenging the participation accounting for the “Lord of the Rings” movies.

 - Universal Music Group in a lawsuit asserting antitrust violations and tortious interference with business relations arising out of disputed right to license Bob Marley tracks.

 - The Norton Simon Museum in obtaining summary judgment dismissing claims to recover two paintings that were subject to Nazi-coerced sales during World War II.

 - The J. Paul Getty Trust in defending litigation over the ownership of illuminated pages from a medieval gospel manuscript.

+Mr. Tuttle came to the firm after completing a clerkship with the Hon.
+Pamela Ann Rymer of the U.S. Court of Appeals for the Ninth Circuit and earning his law degree at Stanford Law School.
 Prior to law school, Mr. Tuttle received his B.S. in Applied Physics from Caltech, and as a Marshall Scholar he studied machine learning at University College London.